gylfirst/GylNVim/README.md

 You can now launch NeoVim using `nvim` command in  your terminal.
 It will install lazy and all plugins at first launch.
 You can restart it after in order to get the main menu (alpha).

+#### Wakatime

+The configuration comes with Wakatime, so you need to give the API key for this.
+To do it, type `:WakaTimeApiKey` and enter your API Key.
+More information [here](https://wakatime.com/neovim#lazyvim-install).

 # Author
 [Gylfirst](https://github.com/gylfirst)